310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Shinobu grin %}
 Fufu.
-Morisawa-dono, you worry about what others say about you… You are surprisingly delicate, aren’t you?[^3]
+Morisawa-dono, what people say to you weighs on your mind… You are surprisingly delicate, aren’t you?[^3]
 {% endbubble %}

 {% bubble Chiaki frustrated %}